syrgkanislab/npiv_functionals/README.md

 # Replication

-To replicate the tables in the paper:
+To replicate the tables in the paper related to neural network experiments run:
 ```
 cd notebooks
 python all_experiments.py
 ```
 Once the code finishes, then execute the jupyter notebook `notebooks\Postprocess.ipynb`

+To replicate the tables in the paper related to RKHS experiments run the notebook: `notebooks\RKHS.ipynb`